ottodevs/proof-of-networking/README.md

 ## 5. Our Roadmap

-1. Add more composable and sophisticated direct message functionality.
+1. Adding more composable and sophisticated direct message functionality.
 2. Launch on Mobile App like iOS and Android.
 3. The current trade-offs in terms of attack vectors, potential future integration of ZK proofs to enhance privacy.
+4. Adding Timeline feature for users.

 ## 6. Frequently questions.